Pregnant Carrie Underwood Reveals She Suffered 3 Miscarriages in Last 2 Years: 'I Got Mad'

 Carrie Underwood has revealed that she suffered from three miscarriages in the last two years.

-The “Cry Pretty” singer — who shares Isaiah, 3, with hockey player husband Mike Fisher, 38, and has a baby on the way — opened up about her challenging fertility struggles in an interview on CBS Sunday Morning, saying she experienced the first miscarriage in 2017.
+The “Cry Pretty” singer — who shares son Isaiah, 3, with hockey player husband Mike Fisher, 38, and has a baby on the way — opened up about her challenging fertility struggles in an interview on CBS Sunday Morning, saying she experienced the first miscarriage last year.

-“I’d kind of planned that 2017 was, you know, going to be the year that I work on new music, and I have a baby,” Underwood, 35, said.
+“I’d kind of planned that 2017 was, you know, going to be the year that I work on new music, and I have a baby,” said Underwood, 35.
 “We got pregnant early 2017, and didn’t work out.”

-Underwood says she leaned into her faith at the time.
+At the time, Underwood leaned into her faith.
 “And that was the thing, in the beginning, it was like, ‘Okay, God, we know this is, just wasn’t Your timing.
 And that is all right.
 We will bounce back and figure our way through it.'”

 After suffering a second miscarriage in 2017 and a third in 2018, “at that point, it was just kind of like, ‘Okay, like, what’s the deal?
 What is all of this?'” said Underwood.